kyma-project/kyma/docs/kyma/10-02-basic-troubleshooting.md

 ## Unable to deprovision Gardener cluster

-If you are unable to deprovision a Gardener cluster and you receive the following error:
+If you are unable to deprovision a Gardener cluster, you might receive the following error:

 ```
 Flow "Shoot cluster deletion" encountered task errors: [task "Cleaning extended API groups" failed: 1 error occurred: